OPM/ResInsight-UserDocumentation/content/scripting/PythonRips.md

 Close the current project (and open new blank project)

+#### createGridCaseGroup(casePaths)
+Create a new grid case group from the provided case paths
+:param casePaths: a list of paths to the cases to be loaded and included in the group
+:type casePaths: list

+* **Returns**

+    A new grid case group object

+#### gridCaseGroup(groupId)
+Get a particular grid case group belonging to a project
+:param groupId: group id
+:type groupId: int

+Returns: a grid case group object

+#### gridCaseGroups()
+Get a list of all grid case groups in the project

 #### loadCase(path)
 Load a new case from the given file path